cylewitruk/EtlLib/README.md

 ## The Building Blocks

-#### ETL Pipeline
+### ETL Pipeline

 The primary concept of EtlLib is the **ETL Pipeline** and its **ETL Operations**.
 ETL Pipelines execute step-by-step, synchronously by default, although you can use the `.RunParallel()` method to run several operations in tandem.

-ETL Pipelines also handle **Object Pooling**, if desired, which can help with GC-thrashing when a large number of records will be processed by re-using objects and keeping them referenced instead of constantly creating new objects for each input record and leaving them for the GC to clean up.
+ETL Pipelines also take care of **Object Pooling**, if desired, which can help with GC-thrashing when a large number of records will be processed by re-using objects and keeping them referenced instead of constantly creating new objects for each input record and leaving them for the GC to clean up.

 #### ETL Pipeline Context